UCLM-PAFyC/point_cloud_3d/README.md

 - Create a user manual
 - Improve 3D viewer
 - Automate processes with other vector data sources
-- Automate processes with other raster data sources
+- Automate processes with raster data sources